How to Best Pick Countries for Your Mobile App or Game Launch: A Data-Driven Guide

-1) Existing game performance data
+1) Leverage existing game performance data

-2) Cost per install
+2) Analyze cost per install (CPI)

-Having a large data set from a previous campaign is a benefit.
-If you start from zero – as we did – you can use Chartboost CPI to compare the price of user acquisition per country.
+Having a large data set from a previous user acquisition campaign is a significant benefit.
+If you’re starting from zero – as we did with Pool Live Tour 2 – you can use sources like Chartboost CPI data to compare the price of user acquisition per country.
 Our findings from several campaigns show that we were able to get the average down to 60% of the Chartboost index price.
-We used primarily Facebook ads to reach users because of it offers precise targeting options.
+We primarily used Facebook ads to reach users because it offers precise targeting options for mobile game players.
+Understanding your Customer Acquisition Cost (CAC), which is closely related to CPI, is vital for profitability.
+Learn more in our blog post, How to Calculate Customer Acquisition Cost (CAC) for Mobile Apps.

-3) Market potential data
+3) Understand market potential data

 4) Benchmarking against competition

-You surely have a number of competitors.
-Use business intelligence tools – such as offered by Priori Data – to get estimates of their downloads and revenues per country.
-Look at the purchase ratio again and compare revenue to the estimated CPI in promising markets to get an idea of UA costs.
-Sometimes, it’s better to focus on not-so-obvious markets, which may allow installs for a fraction of the price compared to the Tier 1 regions.
-Another strategy might be to avoid smaller markets where your competitor has already had huge success.
+You surely have a number of competitors in the mobile app or game space.
+Use business intelligence tools – such as those offered by Priori Data – to get estimates of their downloads and revenues per country.
+Look at the purchase ratio again and compare revenue to the estimated CPI in promising markets to get a clearer idea of the true user acquisition costs.

-5) Top 10 challenge
+5) The top 10 chart challenge

-7) Making use of data
+7) Making smart use of data for final selection

 What is your strategy for picking markets for your apps or games?
 Do you use data sources not mentioned in this post?
 Don’t hesitate to share your thoughts and experience with others in the comments section below.